GoogleCloudPlatform/spanner-migration-tool/internal/reports/REPORT.md

-## Spanner migration Report
+## Spanner migration tool Report
-A Spanner migration report consists of elements defined below.
+A Spanner migration tool report consists of elements defined below.
 A sample structured report can be found [here](/test_data/mysql_structured_report.json).

 #### Summary
 Defines the overall quality of the conversion perfomed by the Spanner migration tool along with a rating.